8351270/TradingBot/README.md

 To build the application from source code  you need to have maven installed (maven.apache.org) inside the project main folder build with the command:
 ./mvnw
-this will generate the .jar file to run the jar and set dev environment:
+this will generate the .jar file

+To run the jar and set dev environment:

 java -jar target/Trading-Bot-0.0.1-SNAPSHOT.jar -Dspring.profiles.active=dev